betterscientificsoftware/bssw.io/CuratedContent/MakingSoftwareWhatReallyWorksAndWhyWeBelieveIt.md

 was founded in 2005.
 The articles do a good job of stating their limitations and exploring the current state of knowledge.

-I first started to read this book from cover to cover.
-Due to several factors, I rapidly found that is was most useful to read the inital methodologies section and then read articles on individual SE practices as the need arose.
-Additionally it was a useful guide on practices I had not considered in the past.
+It may be interesting, for some readers, to read this book from cover to cover.
+Some readers may find it more useful to read the inital methodologies section and then read articles on individual SE practices as the need arises.
+This book may also surprise you and might serve as a useful guide on practices that you may not have considered in the past.

 <!---
 Publish: No